Best Colleges for History Majors

 2. The specialist track allows students to specialize within a unique pathway of history.

-For those that wish to further their historical studies, Yale offers two graduate programs - one in History and the other in History of Science and Medicine.
-Whatever program you choose, you can be sure to receive a stellar education taught by a Pulitzer prize-winning faculty.
+For those who wish to further their historical studies, Yale offers two graduate programs—one in History and the other in History of Science and Medicine.
+Whatever program you choose, you can be sure to receive a stellar education taught by a Pulitzer Prize-winning faculty.

 Stanford University